robertialenti/Canadian-Place-Name-Etymology/README.md

-# Canadian Place Name Etymology
+# Mapping Etymology of Canadian Place Names
 The goal of this project is to plot the etymology of Canadian place names.
 I identify the etymology of Canadian places using a combination of official government sources, past research, and large language models.

 ## Data